Is there a better car for driving down the Pacific Coast Highway? Probably not.

 Delightful suspension tuning.
 For all the tautness and precision available when dialed up to Sport+, the S63’s air suspension is perfectly calm and civil in its normal Comfort mode.
 In fact, driving this car normally, in traffic, is no more punishing or aggressive than the lesser S560.
 Composed and comfortable, it glides over roads

 Clever wind blockers.
-The big downside to any convertible is the rush of wind that will muss your hair and deafen your eyes, but the S-Class Cabriolet has rather clever power-deploying wind blockers to deal with both issues.
+The big downside to any convertible is the rush of wind that will muss your hair and deafen your ears, but the S-Class Cabriolet has rather clever power-deploying wind blockers to deal with both issues.
 At the touch of a button, a mesh blocker rises behind the rear seats, while another – called AirCap – pops up from the top of the windshield header.
 Together, they do an incredible job at reducing disturbance from wind at speed, though the front AirCap looks incredibly dorky when it’s raised.
 For maximum street cred, be sure to lower it before you pull up to the valet line.

 Incredible convertible top.
 At some point, you’ll have to raise the convertible top, but it’s not too much of a penalty.
 For starters, the inside of the top is a supple, elegant fabric headliner that’s as soft as a fancy pillow.
 And in addition, that multi-layered top keeps so much wind noise out that you’ll swear the Cabriolet is as quiet, top-up, as the S-Class Coupe.